 For example, from the last two weeks of May to the third week of July the sun does not set in Tromso, northern Norway.
 While in winter, the sun is not visible from the last few days of November until the middle of January.

 At the poles the situation is more extreme, in that they have only one sunrise and one sunset during the whole year separated by six months of continuous daylight followed by six months of darkness.

 At the equator the tilt of the earth's axis has minimal effect on daylight hours.
 In Singapore, which is less than 100 miles north of the equator, the number of daylight hours varies by only 10 minutes throughout the year.

 At high latitudes however, such as at Inverness in northern Scotland, the difference is more like 12 hours between midwinter and midsummer.

 The benefit of long days in summer always being matched by long periods of darkness in winter: 18 hours of daylight in midsummer; only six and a half hours in midwinter.

-While the 23.5° tilt is pretty much fixed, the earth's orbit around the sun is far from a perfect circle.
-It varies by about five million miles - the earth being closest to the sun in the first week of January and furthest away in the first week of July.
+While the 23.5° tilt is pretty much fixed, the earth's orbit around the sun is not a perfect circle - it is slightly elliptical.
+The orbit varies by about three million miles, the earth being closest to the sun in the first week of January and furthest away in the first week of July.